 Conclusion

-As technologies advance and platforms evolve, so too will the language of live streaming.
-Use this glossary as a living document—one that grows with your experience and adapts to the ever-changing digital broadcast landscape.
+As technologies advance and platforms evolve, so will the language of live streaming.
+Use this glossary as a living document that grows with your experience and adapts to the ever-changing digital broadcast landscape.
 Bookmark it, share it with your team, and revisit it often to stay informed, innovative, and impactful in your streaming journey.